skip to main content

 Via Margutta: A Hidden Gem in the Heart of Rome

-Explore Rome's most artistic street—where film legends, sculptors, and painters have left their mark.
+Explore Rome's most artistic street - where film legends, sculptors, and painters have left their mark.

 Ornate street lamp and Via Margutta sign on peeling wall near Rome Luxury Suites

-Tucked between two of Rome’s most iconic landmarks — Piazza di Spagna and Piazza del PopoloVia Margutta feels like a world apart.
-Beneath the green canopy of ivy and the quiet shadow of Villa Borghese, this three-block cobblestoned lane offers a slower rhythm of Roman life — intimate, artistic, and irresistibly romantic.
+Tucked between Piazza di Spagna and Piazza del Popolo, Via Margutta feels like a world apart.
+Beneath a canopy of ivy and the quiet shadow of Villa Borghese, this three-block cobblestoned lane moves to a different tempo — intimate, artistic, and irresistibly romantic.

 A Self-Guided Walk Along Via Margutta

-Via Margutta 110
+Via Margutta 110 — Fellini’s Rome

 Via Margutta 53B — La Bottega del Marmoraro

-Via Margutta 51
+Via Margutta 51 — Roman Holiday

-Via Margutta 54
+Via Margutta 54 — Picasso’s Roman Chapter

-Fontana degli Artisti
+Fontana degli Artisti — The Sound of the Street

 Just Beyond Via Margutta